malwareinfosec/EKFiddle/README.md

-# EKFiddle
+# EKFiddle v.0.3

-A framework to study Exploit Kits.
+A framework to study Exploit Kits, malvertising and malicious traffic in general.

 View PPT presentation from BSidesVancouver: https://www.slideshare.net/JeromeSegura/ekfiddle-a-framework-to-study-exploit-kits